h1w4y/CTFnotes/vulnhub_lordoftheroot.md

 |    |  \|   |  (  <_> )  \___|    <   |     \   |  | \/  \  ___/|   |  \/ /_/ |    |    |(  <_> )  |        \   |  \  | \  ___/|  | \/
 |____|__ \___|  /\____/ \___  >__|_ \  \___  /   |__|  |__|\___  >___|  /\____ |    |____| \____/  /_______  /___|  /__|  \___  >__|
         \/    \/            \/     \/      \/                  \/     \/      \/                           \/     \/          \/

 Easy as 1,2,3
 root@192.168.86.144's password:

 ```

-I see “Knock” and think subdomain enumeration, but that can’t be it here.
+the word "knock" in this banner makes me think
+* subdomain enumeration - but this isn't going to be it for a single vm
+* port knocking

 Also tried a few wild guesses: user root, passwords “” “knock” “knockfriend” “KnockFriend”

 Next thing is it’s possibly some LOTR reference, so google around for possible username/passwords related to that passage in the books

+***
+### SSH Service

-derp - when the vm booted, `smeagol` was set as the default login user…
+when the vm booted, `smeagol` was set as the default login user…

 ```
 hydra options